 Organic Farming Has an Eye Toward The Future

-Anthony Owens, owner of Windy Ridge Orchard in Hendersonville, NC, is the only organic apple grower on the East Coast.
+Anthony Owens, owner of Windy Ridge Organic Farm in Hendersonville, NC, is the only organic apple grower on the East Coast.
 Knowing his customers are eating the best produce available gives him tremendous satisfaction.
 But keeping the land healthy so that future generations can enjoy the same kind of quality is even better.